badgineer/MP2-ESC/docs/PCB_SOLDERING_TESTING.md

 ## MP2 powering up

-## MP2 powering up

-Hopefully you have experience powering up a PCB for the first time.

-Here a subset of things you can do when testing the MP2 for the first time.
+Hopefully you have experience powering up a PCB for the first time, but here a subset of things you can do when starting up the MP2.

 Connect a switch or put in a jumper over on the [middle-left side of the board](../gh_assets/PCB_ASSEMBLY16.png).
 Then: